CircuitMonkey/HuntTheWumpus-Arduino/README.md

-# HuntTheWumpus-Arduino
+# Solstice HaLo Module - HuntTheWumpus Game
-A version of Hunt The Wumpus for Arduino
+A version of Hunt The Wumpus for Solstice as an add-on module.

-This project was made with an Arduino Mega 2560.
+This project was made with an Solstice StarFire.

 Used components:
-1x MAX7219 8x8 Matrix Display module
+1x Equinox Sprite 8x8 RGB Module
-1x Green LED
-1x Blue LED
 1x Passive Peizo Speaker
 1x Joystick Module
-3x 220 Ohm resistors
-Lots of wire

 On startup, the game will generate an 8x8 map for the player that contains bats, pits, and a Wumpus.
 The player must pay attention to their senses to ensure they don't fall into a pit or run into a Wumpus.
 Running into a bat might not be instant death, but they can carry you over a pit or even straight to the Wumpus.